 The CyberKnife and TomoTherapy Systems are complex and require the integration of a number of components from several sources of supply.
 We must manufacture and assemble these complex systems in commercial quantities in compliance with regulatory requirements and at an acceptable cost.
 Our linear accelerator components are extremely complex devices and require significant expertise to manufacture, and we may encounter difficulties in scaling up production of the CyberKnife or TomoTherapy Systems, including problems with quality control and assurance, component supply shortages, increased costs, shortages of qualified personnel, the long lead time required to develop additional radiation-shielded facilities for purposes of testing our products and/or difficulties associated with compliance with local, state, federal and foreign regulatory requirements.
+In addition, the COVID-19 pandemic may impact the supply of key components such that we may not receive them in a timely manner, in sufficient quantities, or at reasonable cost.
+We may also experience limitations in the availability of qualified personnel as a result of shelter-in-place rules, quarantine requirements, or illness.
 If our manufacturing capacity does not keep pace with product demand, we will not be able to fulfill orders in a timely manner, which in turn may have a negative effect on our financial results and overall business.
 Conversely, if demand for our products decreases, the fixed costs associated with excess manufacturing capacity may adversely affect our financial results.